jmzvillarreal/scRNAseq_hands_on/README.md

 ```

 # Determine the ‘dimensionality’ of the dataset
+## Randomly permutes a subset of data, and calculates projected PCA scores for these 'random' genes.
+Then compares the PCA scores for the 'random' genes with the observed PCA scores to determine statistical significance.
+End result is a p-value for each gene's association with each principal component.
 ```r

 # JackStraw analysis can take a long time for large datasets